crised/server_android/README.md

 This project is about a Server Application plus a Android application.

 For practical purposes the client company will be named ACME.
+ACME is not an IT company so their servers are closed to us for now.

 Our company is Telematic, so our packages could be named com.telematic.

 Our unit of work will be a job assignment.
 Which consist of a back office agent creating an *assignment* for a specific **field agent**.

 Important Relationships:

-* 3 ACME applications.
+* 3 ACME existing applications.
 * 1 Telematic Server Application.
 * Any number of clients connected to Admin Client.
 * 12 android tablets for field agents.